Chinese medicine ejiao facing blow to supply as Africa1 Pexels Chinese medicine ejiao facing blow to supply as Africa1 Pexels

 “Considering the benefits to donkeys, the health of the Brazilian population, biosafety, and our cultural history, we voted to approve this bill,” Tatto said.

 The bans in Brazil and Africa will effectively cut off supply from two of the biggest markets in the trade.
-It is a move UK-based charity The Donkey Sanctuary hopes will spur the ejiao industry into looking for sustainable and cruelty-free alternatives.
+It is a move UK-based charity The Donkey Sanctuary hopes will spur the Ejiao industry into looking for sustainable and cruelty-free alternatives.

-According to Sian Edwards, head of campaigns at The Donkey Sanctuary, countries with high donkey populations are targeted by the ejiao industry.
+According to Sian Edwards, head of campaigns at The Donkey Sanctuary, countries with high donkey populations are targeted by the Ejiao industry.
 This includes African countries, Latin American nations, and even Australia with its feral donkey population.

-“We conservatively estimate around 4.8 million donkeys [each year] are slaughtered to supply the skins the industry requires for its output of ejiao sales,” Edwards said.
+“We conservatively estimate around 4.8 million donkeys [each year] are slaughtered to supply the skins the industry requires for its output of Ejiao sales,” Edwards said.

-China’s demand for donkey hides to meet its voracious appetite for ejiao has not only led to a domestic shortage – it could be fuelling an illegal trade in other countries.
+China’s demand for donkey hides to meet its voracious appetite for Ejiao has not only led to a domestic shortage – it could be fuelling an illegal trade in other countries.

 Africa is home to about two-thirds of the world’s donkeys.
 Ethiopia is said to be the “world’s donkey superpower” with more than 10 million of the animals.
 Sudan and Pakistan are also among the world’s top donkey producers.